whitneyburton/portfolios/students/1706-front/john-michael-boudreaux/20170804-john-boudreaux-m1.md

 My Eval Comments:

-Pay more attenton to the mobile design.
+Pay more attention to the mobile design.
 Try to imagine what its like to be using your fingers on the smaller devices and be aware of the size and layout of the elements

 * [Evaluation Scores]()